savanaconda/BioScikitLearnModel/README.md

 Overall, even with logistic regression having the 62.5% accuracy, this is not the best model.
 This is perhaps not surprising that that fish and invertebrate densities do not provide a full picture for how dense a kelp forest might become.
 If I did follow ups to this work, I would explore the literature more and gather additional data to select more impactful features.
 Some ideas for this might be the ocean temperature, average level of sunlight, or the measures of water nutrient density at the sites.

 Also this was a fairly basic analysis.
 Much more work could be done to explore better model types, tweak model parameters, or make adjustments to data such as useful a different imputation strategy.
-For me personally, this was a fun exercise to explore scientific data and make my own models as a follow along the [MOOC Machine Learning in Python with Scikit-Learn course](https://www.fun-mooc.fr/en/courses/machine-learning-python-scikit-learn/).
+Personally, this was a fun exercise to explore scientific data and make my own models as a follow along the [MOOC Machine Learning in Python with Scikit-Learn course](https://www.fun-mooc.fr/en/courses/machine-learning-python-scikit-learn/).

 Thank you to MOOC and Reef Check for providing the resources that allowed me to do this project :)